mgamelot/rep-pkg/README.md

 > You find a sample of the already processed result data in this repo.
 You can contact us for the full data.

+## Survery data

+Raw data from the survey is available in `/resources/survey.csv`.
+Sensitive data is redacted and replaced with `[REDACTED]`.

 ## Reference

 If you use our work in your research, or it helps it, or if you simply like it, please cite XXX in your publications.